English Speaking Test for RPGs

 Can I apply for a make-up test if I am unwell on the day of the test?

 If you are unable to attend your test due to circumstances beyond your control, including medical emergencies, you must contact the ELPA team (lcelpa@ust.hk) at your earliest convenience.
-Request for a make-up test submitted one week later from your test date will not be accepted.
+Request for a make-up test submitted 48 hours later from your test date will not be accepted.

 If you are absent due to medical reasons, you must obtain a “Certificate of Sickness” issued by a registered medical practitioner that states the diagnosed condition/illness and recommends a period of sick leave that covers the test date.